ranjithganeshkumar/ecommerce-frontend-docker/README.md

-A ecommerce project woth complete deployment using docker
+A ecommerce project with complete deployment using docker